fieldtrip/website/tutorial/scripting.md

 The examples here are about preprocessing of the data, but it does not provide detailed information about it.
 If you are interested in how to preprocess your data, you can check for example, [this](/tutorial/preprocessing) tutorial.

 {% include markup/info %}
-The paper [Seven quick tips for analysis scripts in neuroimaging](https://doi.org/10.1371/journal.pcbi.1007358) by Marijn van Vliet (2020, Plos Comp Biol) also provides very useful guidelines for writing and organizing your analysis code.
-Althoug the examples it provides use Python, the ideas it presents apply equally well to MATLAB.
+The paper [Seven quick tips for analysis scripts in neuroimaging](https://doi.org/10.1371/journal.pcbi.1007358) by Marijn van Vliet (2020, Plos Comp Biol) provides very useful guidelines for writing and organizing your analysis code.
+Althoug the examples it provides are based on Python, the ideas it presents apply equally well to MATLAB.

 {% include badge doi="10.1371/journal.pcbi.1007358" pmid="32214316" pmcid="PMC7098566" %}
 {% include markup/end %}